yida-li/yida-li.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
--🌱  I was once a computer Engineer, currently trying to become a software programmer
+-🌱  Currently working full time as a software programmer

 -⚡  I'm interested in Cloud Computing , AR/VR , Computer Vision, Video Streaming, Graphics, Cybersecurity, Networking